passff/passff/README.md

 In order to add a password in your repository, select the 'plus' (+) icon in the toolbar menu.

 ### Issues
-If you're having problems, the most common causes are misconfigured preferences or an improperly installation of the host application.
+If you're having problems, the most common causes are misconfigured preferences or an incorrect installation of the host application.
 You can get more information by [debugging the extension](docs/CONTRIBUTING.md).

 First, [make sure the host application is installed correctly](https://github.com/passff/passff-host).

-Configure the script's execution parameters appropriately in the host app `passff.py`: E.g., set `command` to the path to the `pass` binary (if installed with homebrew, the default location is `/usr/local/bin/pass`).
+Configure the script's execution parameters appropriately in the host app `passff.py`: E.g., set `COMMAND` to the path to the `pass` binary (if installed with homebrew, the default location is `/usr/local/bin/pass`).
 With those settings in place, the extension should be able to find your passwords.

 ### Thanks
 Development and improvements